 User Datagram Protocol (UDP)

-User Datagram Protocol (UDP) refers to a protocol used for communication throughout the internet.
-It is specifically chosen for time-sensitive applications like gaming, playing videos, or Domain Name System (DNS) lookups.
+User Datagram Protocol (UDP) is a communications protocol for time-sensitive applications like gaming, playing videos, or Domain Name System (DNS) lookups.
 UDP results in speedier communication because it does not spend time forming a firm connection with the destination before transferring the data.
 Because establishing the connection takes time, eliminating this step results in faster data transfer speeds.

 However, UDP can also cause data packets to get lost as they go from the source to the destination.
 It can also make it relatively easy for a hacker to execute a distributed denial-of-service (DDoS) attack.